Hoover Dam transformer explodes; no one hurt

 Hoover Dam is considered a baseload source of power, meaning it can respond quickly to the need for additional power on the grid or dial back supply.

 The fire triggered an alert at the Western Area Power Administration's control center in Phoenix.
-Spokesman Lisa Meiman said while the loss of a transformer or other equipment on power generating stations can put pressure on a grid, "no single source is integral to the health of the power grid.”
+Spokesman Lisa Meiman said while the loss of a transformer or other equipment on hydropower facilities can put pressure on a grid, "no single source is integral to the health of the power grid.”

+The administration markets power from 57 federal hydroelectric facilities.
+Hoover Dam and Glen Canyon Dam upstream on the Arizona-Utah border are among the largest, Meiman said.

-Hydropower from both Hoover Dam and Glen Canyon Dam upstream have been threatened lately by the declining levels of Lake Mead and Lake Powell, the two largest human-made reservoirs in the U.S. that hold water from the Colorado River.
+Hydropower from those dams has threatened lately by the declining levels of Lake Mead and Lake Powell, the two largest human-made reservoirs in the U.S. that hold water from the Colorado River.

 Federal officials have taken action in recent years to prop up the lakes to preserve the dams' ability to generate power and keep water flowing to the Western states and Mexico that rely on it.
 Drought and climate change have sunk the lakes to their lowest levels in decades.